Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M01L05_Creating_an_App.md

 6. Select **Rename**.

-7. Enter **mainScreen** and press the enter key. *Note:* It is always a good idea to give components meaningful names, it makes them easier to use as your application gets more complex.
+7. Enter **mainScreen** and press the enter key. *Note:* It is always a good idea to give components meaningful names.
+It makes them easier to use as your application gets more complex.

 ### Task 2 – Add Header to the App